KamilKrol5/learning-cards/backend/API_description.md

 # Learning Cards API description
    <strong>1.
 AUTHENTICATION</strong>
     Learning Cards API uses JWT tokens for authentication.
-    To get JWT token make a POST api call with valid credentials.
+    To get a JWT token make a POST API call with valid credentials.
 If valid credentials are provided two tokens will be returned in the response body section.
 These two tokens are access and refresh tokens.
     Access token lifetime is 5 minutes.
     Refresh token lifetime is 1 day.
-    The validity of a token can be checked by api POST call:
+    The validity of a token can be checked by API POST call:
     <code>/api/token/verify/</code> with
     <code>token</code> field containing the token to be verified.
 <strong>2.
 ENDPOINTS</strong>
-1. Login user
+1. User login
-    For logging a user in a POST api request containing valid credentials in the body is required.
+    For logging a user in, a POST API request containing valid credentials in the body is required.
-    Api endpoint for it is:  <code>\<api address\>/api/token/</code>
+    API endpoint for that is:  <code>\<api address\>/api/token/</code>
     The body should contain valid credentials as shown below.
     ```json
     {